-Social media allows you to reach prospects early in the buying process, while they are still researching solutions and vendors, and while you still have a chance to make an impression before they choose one of your competitors.
+Social media allows you to reach prospects early in the buying process, while they are still researching solutions and vendors, and while you still have a chance to make a favorable first impression before they choose one of your competitors.
 Social media also allows you to develop and nurture personal relationships with B2B buyers you might never have been able to connect with in real life.
+This method of selling also helps create brand awareness among potential customers.
+Additionally, it helps to build trust with your target audience.

 What are the benefits of social selling?
 The Forrester Consulting survey of B2B sales and marketing decision makers provides an answer.
 When asked which benefits they anticipate (or have already realized) from implementing a formal social selling program, respondents said: